Payment Terms and Methods

 Payment Methods for International and US-based Clients

 We accept payment via credit card, PayPal, or international wire transfer.
 Clients in the United States have the option of mobile payment transfers using Zelle, which the client initiates, or Dwolla, which we must initiate.
-We access a three percent payment processing fee for credit card or PayPal payments.
+As of January 1, 2020, we access a four percent (4%) payment processing fee for credit card or PayPal payments.
 We do not assess a fee for Zelle or Dwolla payments.

 Credit Card Payments

 We accept all major credit cards.
-Our invoice includes a surcharge of three percent to defray the credit card processing fees.
+Our invoice includes a surcharge of four percent (4%) to defray the credit-card processing fees.

 To pay via PayPal, we must email you the link to our PayPal account.
-We assess an additional three percent to help defray part of PayPal’s payment processing fees.
+We assess an additional four percent to help defray part of PayPal’s payment processing fees.